-- 6. Our sample of grainage workers and LSP owner (total 17) indicates that 15 of them (88%) have/had health problems.
+6. Cur sample of grainage workers and LSI sumer (total 17) indicates that 15 of them (88%) have/had health problems.
 However, this should not immediately be construed as being causally related to the fact of working in the grainage.
-A larger sample would need to be surveyed before definite conclusions can be drawn regarding the incidence of health problems among grainage workers. - 7.
-Women reeling and grainage workers have more health problems compared to men.
-This, in various degrees in the case of different women, could be related to: i.
-Women work for several months over the whole year in reeling and grainage activities, ii.
-They work not only in reeling/grainages, but also in looking after their homes (i.e. domestic chores), which together continue through the whole day, iii.
-Over several years, pregnancy and child birth affect women's health, since they work hard, and also do not have sufficient nutrition during the period of their pregnancy, iv.
-Women who already have respiratory problems such as asthma have to take medicines, and the combination of pregnancy as well as asthma medication involve higher expenses--- which most of the women cannot afford. - 8.
-Although our sample of owners (four) cannot be considered adequate to make categorical statements on the owners' health situation, in our sample the owners were relatively less affected by health problems.
-They were not always present in the reeling unit, being more involved in the marketing part of their enterprises rather than in producing silk yarn. - 9.
-Labourers working in reeling units are affected in several ways, and a significant number suffer from cough, wheezing, and more severe respiratory problems.
-Medication is taken from time to time, whenever they feel the problems are severe.
-But a substantial proportion of the respondents claimed that alcohol helped them sleep, and therefore, in their view, it was beneficial in reducing their respiratory problems.
-While a physician would not endorse such claims, we have to recognize that respondents acted on their beliefs, and as such this is a significant fact to be considered.
+A larger sample would need to be surveyed before definite conclusions can be drawn regarding the incidence of health problems among grainage workers.
+7. Women reeling and grainage workers have more health problems compared to men.
+This, in various degrees in the case of different women, could be reeling and grainage activities, ii.
+They work not only in reeling/grainages, but also in looking after their homes (i.e. domestic chores), which logether continue through the whole day, iii.
+Over several years, pregnancy and child lirth affect women's health, since they work hard, and also do not who already have respiratory problems such as asthma have to take involue sufficient nutrition during the period of their pregnancy, iv.
+Women who already have respiratory problems such as asthma have to take involue higher expenses --- which most of the women cannot afford.

+8. Although our sample of ouners (four) cannot be considered adequate to make categorical statements on the ouners' health situation, in our sample the ouners were relatively less affected by health problems.
+They were not always present in the reeling unit, being more involued in the marketing part of their enterprises rather than in producing silk yarn.

+9. Labourers working in reeling units are affected in several ways, and a significant number suffer from cough, wheering, and more severe significant number suffer from cough, unterevention of the respiratory problems.
+Medication is taken from time to time, whenever they feel the problems.
+Medication is taken sleep, and there is the respiratory problems.
+United that alcohol helped them sleep, and there is unterever, in their vespondents claimed that alcohol helped them sleep, and therefore, in their vespondents claimed that alcohol helped them sleep, and therefore, in their vespondents claimed that alcohol helped them sleep, and therefore, in their vespondents claimed that alcohol helped them sleep, and there is a substantial problem.
+Unite a new from the fact to proportion acted on their beliefs, and as such this is a significant fact to be considered.
 We have also to consider the possibility that they are providing themselves with some justification to consume alcohol.